 It is the policy of the Annenberg Center for Health Sciences at Eisenhower to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, the Annenberg Center identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Conflicts are resolved by the Annenberg Center to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.

-The Annenberg Center for Health Sciences at Eisenhower is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Annenberg Center for Health Sciences at Eisenhower is accredited as a provider of continuing nursing education by the American Nurses Credentialing Centers Commission on Accreditation.

 A maximum of 1.5 contact hours may be earned for successful completion of this activity.

-The Annenberg Center for Health Sciences at Eisenhower, the designated educational division within Eisenhower Medical Center (EMC), is nationally and regionally accredited through 11 separate accrediting bodies, including continuously since 1982 from the Accreditation Council for Continuing Medical Education (ACCME).
+The Annenberg Center for Health Sciences at Eisenhower, the designated educational division within Eisenhower Health (EH), is nationally and regionally accredited through 9 separate accrediting bodies, including continuously since 1982 by the Accreditation Council for Continuing Medical Education (ACCME).
 In July 2016, the ACCME awarded the Annenberg Center Accreditation with Commendation, which confers a 6-year term of accreditation.
 The Annenberg Center is also accredited to award continuing nursing education (CNE) by the American Nurses Credentialing Center (ANCC).

 There is no fee for this educational activity.

-Meeting space has been assigned to provide the Symposia, supported by the International Myeloma Foundation (IMF) via an educational grant, during the Oncology Nursing Society’s (ONS) 42nd Annual Congress, May 4-May 7, 2017 in Denver, Colorado.
-The Oncology Nursing Society’s assignment of meeting space does not imply product endorsement.
+Meeting space has been assigned to provide a Symposium supported by International Myeloma Foundation during the Oncology Nursing Society’s (ONS) 44th Annual Congress, April 11-14, 2019 in Anaheim, CA. The Oncology Nursing Society’s assignment of meeting space does not imply product endorsement.

 In accordance with accreditation requirements, this program will be certified through the joint providership of the Annenberg Center and IMF for ANCC contact hours.